bschousek/piphat/idiot.md

 Note: You can jog the axes with arrow keys, and pageup/pagedown jog the Z axis

-*Once you have the thing homed, press F5 to enter MDI mode
+* Once you have the thing homed, press F5 to enter MDI mode

-*Then try typing in some G codes for example:
+* Then try typing in some G codes for example:

-*Fast:
+* Fast:

 G0 X1 Y1 Z2

-*Slow
+* Slow

 G1 X2 F1

-F